Imprint Data Protection

 EAR registration number: WEEE Reg.
 No. DE 33322647

-The European Commission provides a platform for online dispute resolution (OS), which you can find here http://ec.europa.eu/consumers/odr/ .
-We are neither obliged nor willing to participate in a dispute resolution procedure before a consumer arbitration board.
+The European Commission provides a platform for online dispute resolution (ODR), which can be found here: http://ec.europa.eu/consumers/odr/ .
+We are neither obligated nor willing to participate in dispute resolution proceedings before a consumer arbitration board.

-As the operator of this website, we take the protection of your personal data very seriously and treat it confidentially and in accordance with the current legal data protection regulations and this data protection declaration.
-Below we will inform you about the processing of your personal data (hereinafter referred to as “data”) in accordance with Article 13 of the EU General Data Protection Regulation (EU-GDPR).
+As the operator of this website, we take the protection of your personal data very seriously and treat it confidentially and in accordance with current data protection regulations and this privacy policy.
+Below, we inform you about the processing of your personal data (hereinafter referred to as "data") in accordance with Article 13 of the EU General Data Protection Regulation (EU GDPR).

 1.Definition

-The following data protection declaration is based on the terms used by the European legislator for directives and regulations when issuing the EU GDPR.
-In order to ensure easy readability and comprehensibility, we would like to explain the terms used in advance.
-We use the following terms, among others, in this data protection declaration:
+The following privacy policy is based on the terminology used by the European legislator for the adoption of the GDPR.
+To ensure easy readability and comprehensibility, we would like to explain the terminology used in advance.
+In this privacy policy, we use, among other things, the following terms:

 a) personal data

-Personal data is any information that relates to an identified or identifiable natural person (hereinafter “data subject”).
-A natural person is considered to be identifiable if he or she can be identified directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more special characteristics that express the physical, physiological, genetic, psychological, economic, cultural or social identity of that natural person.
+Personal data is any information relating to an identified or identifiable natural person (hereinafter referred to as the "data subject").
+An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 b) data subject (user)